Donate

 We turn to you, honored German film industrialists, with the call to resolutely return to the sources.
 Once in the great times after the first war, Germany became the cradle of world film art through expressionist art.
 It would be a great joy for us, for all those for whom the life of art is their daily bread, to see artistic Germany once again at the forefront of the world art movement – and we call on you to make every effort to bring about this new renaissance.

-Our first suggestion to you would be: putting aside the current market plans, to unite joint efforts and create at least a few artistic films that would have as their core the chef d’oeuvres of the silent era and would present in new versions a harmony of the “old” and the “new”; in their nature a bridge between what the silent film gave to the art of the actor and the director and what the sound film enriched it with.
+Our first suggestion to you would be: to put aside the current market plans, unite joint efforts, and create at least a few artistic films that would have as their core the chef d’oeuvres of the silent era and would present in new versions a harmony of the “old” and the “new”; in their nature a bridge between what the silent film gave to the art of the actor and the director and what the sound film enriched it with.

 Yours sincerely